tadejgasparovic/crypto-payment-gateway/modules/payment-gateway/README.md

 All jobs can be configured in the config and started by executing [`src/jobs/index.js`](src/jobs/index.js).

 ### Expiry.job
-This cron job is in charge of triggering `payment.expired` events (which trigger respective email ntifications).
+This cron job is in charge of triggering `payment.expired` events (which trigger respective email notifications).

 ### Notifications.job
 This cron job is in charge of attempting to resend failed email notifications.